It is a question that many people have asked — Can I use the serum with LED light therapy?

-“You can alter the skin through photo-damaging with lasers, or photobiomodulation, which is a much more gentle way of changing the way the skin functions,” Dr. Jagdeo said.
-Red and blue light are the heavy hitters.
-He explained why red light in particular works so well.
+Jared Jagdeo, associate professor of dermatology and director of the Center for Phototherapy, SUNY Downstate Health Science University, studies LED therapy.
+“You can alter the skin through photo-damaging with lasers, or photobiomodulation, which is a much more gentle way of changing the way the skin functions,” he said.

 “As far as the F.D.A. is concerned, if I use CO2 laser resurfacing, it better work because of the amount of risk involved,” said Suzanne Kilmer, a clinical professor of dermatology at the UC Davis School of Medicine in Sacramento and director of the Laser and Skin Surgery Medical Group.

 “Compare that to a home device,” Dr. Kilmer said.
 “If it doesn’t kill you, blind you or make things much worse, it’s probably going to get approved.
 So it’s actually more incumbent upon the people selling home devices to show efficacy.
 You have to trust the people who are selling them.”

 “LED is real, but it’s probably not optimized yet,” Dr. Kilmer said.

 With light therapy, various factors help determine the amount of light your skin needs: the light’s strength, the distance from the skin, the length of time the device is used on the skin, and the natural color of your skin.